 Not only is top secret art a thing, it impacts our world more than you may think.
 Every day, security-cleared artists spanning the globe sort through the technical details of our nation’s most closely guarded secrets.
 Through writing, illustration, coding and CGI, they translate complicated engineering specs into comprehensible stories to aid our government’s decision-makers in understanding and implementing these cutting-edge technologies.
-In July, I had the opportunity to sit down with one of Northrop Grumman’s classified artists and reflect on his work, where he finds inspiration and the challenges and advantages of this chosen career path.
+I had the opportunity to sit down with one of Northrop Grumman’s classified artists and reflect on his work, where he finds inspiration and the challenges and advantages of this chosen career path in top secret art.

 Adam: So, where did you grow up?